Friday, May 26: Baccalaureate, 4 p.m., St. Philip Neri Church, Pennsburg

-The Upper School at Perk offers students in grades nine through twelve a rich college preparatory curriculum.
+The Upper School at Perk offers students in grades nine through 12 a rich college preparatory curriculum.
 World language study includes Spanish, Latin, German and Chinese.
 Students may also select from a variety of electives such as Astronomy, Ceramics and Sculpture, Ethics, Environmental Topics, Introduction to Acting, Multicultural America and Philosophy.

 The Upper School curriculum prepares students for challenging college programs.
 Each student carries five major courses and any required minor courses, such as Health.
 A sixth major course may be elected with the permission of the Head of the Upper School.
 Senior year students must attend all classes on campus.
 In order to graduate and earn a diploma, students must accumulate a minimum of 60 academic credits.